taylormitchell/mono/packages/kindle-highlights-extension/README.md

 3. The extracted data is sent to an [API](/packages/api/README.md) for storage or further processing.
 4. I can log in through the extension popup to authenticate and enable syncing.
 5. The popup also displays sync status and Amazon authentication status.

-## Todo
-- TODO there's something up cause it just saved an empty array / miss some data occassionally
-- TODO add persisted logging (so I know it actually is running)
-- TODO update docs